crocs-muni/usable-cert-validation/_guides/openssl_cert-transparency.md

 ## 4. Validate the entire SCT list

-After filling all the necessary structures, it is possible to validate the entire SCT list.
+After filling in all the necessary structures, it is possible to validate the entire SCT list.

 ```c
 /* Perform validation check at entire STC list. */